 Places To Go

-The visitor center serves as the central point of all ranger-guided activities in Wupatki National Monument.
+The visitor center serves as the starting point for all ranger-guided activities in the monument.
 Explore exhibits, learn about Native American culture and history, and pick up Junior Ranger activities here.
 This is also the entry point for Wupatki Pueblo itself.

 Pueblos at Wupatki are prehistoric villages that were occupied 900 years ago.
 Though their remains stand as silent sentinels today, they were once homes that echoed with activity, voices, life, and laughter.
 In parts of the Southwest, some Native American people continue to live in stone pueblos today.